Dynamic-ICP: Doppler-Aware Iterative Closest Point Registration for Dynamic Scenes: INTRODUCTION

 Compared to approaches that simply reject dynamic points or rely solely on robust loss functions~\cite{behley2018efficient}~\cite{milioto2019rangenet++}~\cite{zhang2014loam}, Dynamic-ICP prioritizes Doppler-consistent pairs and performs correspondence search in a motion-compensated domain.
 The added rotation-only Doppler residual eliminates classic ICP degeneracies and reduces drift in repetitive or low-texture regions.
 In highly dynamic scenes, per-cluster velocity prediction aligns moving objects across frames.
 It also stabilizes orientation under strong ego and object motion.
 All of this is done while retaining the simplicity and real-time efficiency that makes ICP practical.

 We evaluate Dynamic-ICP across diverse, highly dynamic scenarios with substantial object motion.
 Experiments demonstrate consistent gains in rotation/translation accuracy, faster convergence, and improved robustness under severe dynamics.
 We also report detailed ablations to quantify the effect of Doppler-based clustering, velocity reconstruction, and distance-adaptive correlation on overall performance.
 Code will be released to facilitate reproduction and extension.
-To summarize, our contributions are: \begin{itemize} \item We present Dynamic-ICP, a Doppler-aware dynamic ICP designed for highly dynamic scenes where standard ICP degrades. \item We leverage per-point Doppler velocity to cluster moving objects and reconstruct each object's full 3D velocity.
-A distance-adaptive motion correlation then extrapolates object states to the next frame to guide correspondences. \item Our Doppler-consistent matching substantially alleviates the rotation-estimation failure modes of vanilla ICP, improving stability and accuracy under strong ego- and object motion. \item Extensive experiments across diverse datasets show state-of-the-art performance in highly dynamic scenarios. \item Finally, we open-source the implementation of Dynamic-ICP to foster further research and development within the community. \end{itemize}
+To summarize, our contributions are: \begin{itemize} \item We present Dynamic-ICP, a Doppler-aware dynamic ICP designed for highly dynamic scenes where standard ICP degrades. \item We leverage per-point Doppler velocity to cluster moving objects and reconstruct each object's translational velocity.
+A distance-adaptive motion correlation then extrapolates object states to the next frame to guide correspondences. \item Our Doppler-consistent matching substantially alleviates the rotation-estimation failure modes of vanilla ICP, improving stability and accuracy under strong ego- and object motion. \item Extensive experiments across diverse datasets show state-of-the-art performance in highly dynamic scenarios. \end{itemize}